jankit18/DSA_Cheatsheet/Hashing_CheatSheet.md

+# Hashing:
-# Hashing:  Finding exact value in a faster way for present or future use.
+	Short Intro -> Finding exact value in a faster way for present or future use.

 	-> Direct Address Table Hashing: Simply it uses the array indices to match the value asked and check whether it is hit or not.
 	   ~ Disadvantage: This technique fails for the larger value, floating-point values, string ,and other non-integer values.